mayur270/Event_management_solution/backend_python/Process.md

 format for the frontend to receive.
 The views are written in ViewSet.
 I have not included routers in this test since it is a small application.
 Once the views are written, urls need to be added in urls.py file.

 4. Unit tests are then to be added to help with any errors.
 Library such as django-nose was installed.
+Not all the unit tests are written but wrote event ones relating to CRUD.

+5. API documentation can also be added with swagger UI.

-5. Frontend Development can then be build for this specific view(s) and data can be fetched using axios.
+6. Frontend Development can then be build for this specific view(s) and data can be fetched using axios.
+Vuelidate is what was used to add rules to the forms.
+Although not implemented but the frontend development can be further made better by using Vuex (state management).